dillonHe/EasyEDA-Documents/Tutorial/API.md

 	 api('moveObjsTo', {x:20, y:20});
 It is very easy to understand to move a PAD, VIA, Junction to absolution coordinates.
 But what are the effects of moving TRACK, FOOTPRINT, netlabel to some where.
 Just try to play the codes, you will find out the regular pattern.

-###SetOriginXY
+### SetOriginXY

 EasyEDA's canvas origin is 0,0, you can't change it.
 But the real coordinates can be mapped to any where.

 	//set the real origin point to canvas x = 400, y = 300.
 X,Y is pixel all the time. var result = api('setOriginXY', {x:400,y:300});

-###Coordinate Convert
+### Coordinate Convert

 You can use mm or mil or inch as units, but when you apply the Parameters to SVG graph, you must use coordinate convert.

     //convert the canvas x 400 to real postion, the value is depent your units and origin point. var result = api('coordConvert', {type:'canvas2real',x:400})

-    //the default units is your canvas units, but you can add a units like 300mm. if your PCB's units is mil, then you will get the canvas coordinate 400mil,300mm. var result = api('coordConvert', {type:'real2canvas',x:400,y:'300mm'});
+    //the default units is your canvas units, but you can add a units like 300mm.
+    //if your PCB's units is mil, then you will get the canvas coordinate 400mil,300mm. var result = api('coordConvert', {type:'real2canvas',x:400,y:'300mm'});

   If you set the origin to **0,0**.
 It is very easy to map the coordinate in your mind, you don't need to use API to convert. the canvas coordinate **100,100** equal the real coordinate **1000mil, 1000mil** or **1inch, 1inch** or **393.7mm, 393.7mm**

-###Value Convert
+### Value Convert

  How to set the pad's hole size to 20mm?
 How to set the Track width to 20mil?

     //the default units is your canvas units, but you can add a units like mm, mil, inch, even pixel.